paulthedev/BasicAngularNestJSRAG/README.md

 ## Environment Variables

 The application uses environment variables for configuration.
-Create a `.env` file in the backend directory with the following variables:
+Edit the `.env` file in the backend directory with the following variables:
 - GEMINI_API_KEY=your_gemini_api_key_here

 To run the application run the following commands sequentially: